 Microsoft has created an aggressively priced CRM Online product bundle that includes both Office 365 and its Power BI tool, in a bid to steal customers away from rival Salesforce.com.

-- Change Manager - O365 Upgrade Project QLD
+- Organisational Change Manager - Banking/Financial Services NSW

 - Senior Business Analyst NSW